25 September, 2020

 From striking examinations of contemporary Australia in Stateless, Total Control and The Hunting to beautifully woven tales of society and culture in Hungry Ghosts, Messiah, The End and Bloom, the television categories are a testament to the nuanced, provocative and entertaining work crafted by Australian screenwriters at the top of their game.
 In the comedy categories, Rosehaven is nominated for a fourth year and will vie with How to Stay Married and The Other Guy for a chance at its second AWGIE gong, while Hannah Reilly’s Direct Eye Contact will compete with sketches from The Feed and 7.30.
 Last year’s new kid on the serial block The Heights dominates its category with four nominations.

 Showcasing the scope emerging in modern Australian cinema, nominees in the feature film categories range from heart-warming (H is for Happiness by Lisa Hoppe) to horror (C.S.
 McMullen’s debut feature The Other Lamb).
-They are nominated alongside Shaun Grant and Harry Cripps’ upcoming Penguin Bloom and Thomas M. Wright and Erik Jensen’s critically acclaimed Acute Misfortune in Adaptation, with Hearts and Bones by Ben Lawrence and Beatrix Christian, Unsound by Ally Burnham and Ellie & Abbie (& Ellie’s Dead Aunt) by Monica Zanetti competing in the Original category.
+They are nominated alongside Shaun Grant and Harry Cripps’ upcoming Penguin Bloom and Erik Jensen and Thomas M. Wright's critically acclaimed Acute Misfortune in Adaptation, with Hearts and Bones by Ben Lawrence and Beatrix Christian, Unsound by Ally Burnham and Ellie & Abbie (& Ellie’s Dead Aunt) by Monica Zanetti competing in the Original category.
 A master of many formats, Ben Lawrence has earned a second nomination in the Audio category for Ghosthunter alongside co-writer Jess Bineth, up against Paul Gartside’s Mackaroy Uncovered.

 Turning to our stages, we are reminded why the light of Australian theatre continues to burn, with two outstanding works by 2019 Major Award and David Williamson Prize-winning playwright Kate Mulvany (Mary Stuart and The Mares) up against Suzie Miller’s acclaimed Prima Facie.
 Music Theatre also shines, with Yve Blake’s joyous celebration of young women finding their voices (Fangirls) up against Alana Valentine’s compelling Flight Memory and Justin Fleming’s Whiteley, an opera based on the life of the colourful artist.
 Rounding out the theatre categories are works by Finegan Kruckemeyer, Grace De Morgan, Mary Anne Butler, Katie Pollock and Candice Bowers in Community and Youth Theatre and Theatre for Young Audiences.